innoq/do-as-shell-does-workshop/03_fork.md

 You can do many forks.

+yyi many_forks_flat

 There are 2^16 = 65536 process ids in Linux, which presents an upper limit.
-Several thousands is no problem.
+Several thousands is no problem for Linux.
+But it may be for you...

-yyi many_forks_flat

-## ...and a word of warning
+## A word of warning

 The Linux kernel dutifully distributes CPU attention *evenly* among processes that have work to do.

-Leaving next to nothing for your UI session.

-(If those UI processes are not distinguished among the thousands of processes demanding CPU attention.)
+If you have several thousands of those, your UI session is just one or a few among these many, so it receives only a very tiny fraction of CPU attention.

+Your laptop becomes utterly unresponsive:

 **Too many active processes make your system unusable.**